 Drug detox is the first stage on your journey to recovery.
 This process is necessary to get your mind and body ready, so the therapy you undergo in rehab can be most effective.
 If you’re concerned that your drug use is out of control, this may be the bit that puts you off the most.
-Withdrawal symptoms aren’t pleasant, and without medical supervision, the anxiety and discomfort can be too much.
+Withdrawal symptoms can be managed effectively with the right care and support.
+Our medical team will help you through the process day by day.

 If the thought of quitting has crossed your mind at all, you should feel incredibly proud.
 It takes great strength to see through the fog of addiction.
 This illness is all-consuming and tries hard to keep you within its grasp.
 At Sanctuary Lodge, we can help you get through the withdrawal symptoms with the minimum amount of stress or discomfort.
 Plus, with 24-hour support from a team of medical professionals, we make sure you’re safe and looked after at all times.